jashioq/ASCII_kotlin_logo/README.md

 ### 📐 **Step 6: Perspective Projection**

-Now we flatten our 3D world onto a 2D screen using **perspective division**.
+Now we flatten our 3D world onto a 2D screen using perspective division.

 The formula: objects farther away appear smaller.
 We achieve this with: